CoCoST: Automatic Complex Code Generation with Online Searching and Correctness Testing: Methodology

-Test cases is crucial, as they serve as indispensable inputs for the code execution in refinement.
+Test cases are crucial, as they serve as indispensable inputs for the code execution in refinement.
 While, existing works in refining code predominantly rely on pre-existing test cases in datasets \cite{zhang-etal-2023-self, jiang2023selfevolve}, which are challenging to obtain directly in real-world scenarios.
 Moreover, some existing work~\cite{chen2023teaching} even uses the ground truth output of the test case to refine the code, which is even more challenging to obtain for complex code problems in real-world scenarios.
-Because their problems involve various logical operations, and even with input test cases, deriving answers directly without code-based computations is demanding.
+Because their problems involve various logical operations, deriving answers directly without code-based computations is demanding.

-In this study, we propose generation of test case with LLMs to adapt to real-world scenarios.
+CoCoST introduces a generation of test cases with LLMs to adapt to real-world scenarios.